Psychopath-Traveler/Linux-Privilege-Escalation/Information Gathering/Environment-Enumeration.md

 We can see that the target is running **[Ubuntu 20.04.4 LTS ("Focal Fossa")](https://releases.ubuntu.com/20.04/)**.
 For whatever version we encounter its important to see if we're dealing with something out-of-date or maintained.
 Ubuntu publishes its **[release cycle](https://ubuntu.com/about/release-cycle)** and from this we can see that "Focal Fossa" does not reach end of life until April 2030.
 From this information we can assume that we will not encounter a well-known Kernel vulnerability because the customer has been keeping their internet-facing asset patched but we'll still look regardless.

-Next we'll want to check out our current user's PATH, which is where the Linux system looks every time a command is executed for any executables to match the name of what we type, i.e., `id` which on this system is located at `/usr/bin/id`.
+**Next we'll want to check out our current user's PATH, which is where the Linux system looks every time a command is executed for any executables to match the name of what we type, i.e., `id` which on this system is located at `/usr/bin/id`.
 As we'll see later in this module, if the PATH variable for a target user is misconfigured we may be able to leverage it to escalate privileges.
-For now we'll note it down and add it to our notetaking tool of choice.
+For now we'll note it down and add it to our notetaking tool of choice.**
 ```
-Leonardodk@htb[/htb]$ echo $PATH
+victim@htb[/htb]$ echo $PATH

 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/snap/bin
 ```

 **We can also check out all environment variables that are set for our current user, we may get lucky and find something sensitive in there such as a password.
 We'll note this down and move on.**
 ```
-Leonardodk@htb[/htb]$ env
+victim@htb[/htb]$ env

 SHELL=/bin/bash
 PWD=/home/htb-student